kristoffer-dyrkorn/flightsimulator/README.md

 An F-16 flight simulator with realistic graphics, flight dynamics and audio.
 Runs smoothly at 60 fps on an average laptop.

+[Try it out!](https://kristoffer-dyrkorn.github.io/flightsimulator/) Use arrow keys for control.
+(See below for more info.)

 ![Screenshot](https://github.com/kristoffer-dyrkorn/flightsimulator/blob/master/screenshots/flight.jpg)

 ## July 20th 2021: New version!